joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 ### 5

->5.
-If you break a stick in three places at random, forming four pieces, what is the probability of being able to form a quadrilateral with the pieces?
+>If you break a stick in three places at random, forming four pieces, what is the probability of being able to form a quadrilateral with the pieces?

 Once again, this amounts to ensuring that no piece is of length greater than $1/2$.
 Call the points of the breaks $x$, $y$, and $z$, and assume (with probability $1/6$) that that their numerical order from least to greatest.
 Then our constraints are: